Aspiring-Writer/_posts/kaa-4.md

 "If their minds hadn't broken under all the pressure, yes."

-I grabbed a pillow and placed over my head. *This is crazy.* "Go away."
+I grabbed a pillow and placed it over my head. *This is crazy.* "Go away."

 "Do you not wish to have dinner?
-I will give you a tour afterwards."
+I will give you a tour afterward."

 I sat up, "Seriously?
 Wouldn't you be afraid that I will escape?"

 He chuckled, "The only way you could escape is if I allowed it."

-*Sounds like Carlos.
+*That sounds like Carlos.
 And he was wrong.*

 "Who is Carlos?
 You mention him a lot."